2012 Coca-Cola 600: Race

 Following the traditional three pace laps, Phoenix Racing's Kurt Busch dropped to the rear of the grid due to changing to a backup car after crashing in qualifying.
 Richard Petty Motorsports teammates Almirola and Ambrose led the 43-car field to the green flag, the teammates swapped the lead for the first 8 laps until Roush Fenway Racing's Biffle assumed the top spot on lap 9 from Ambrose.
 While Ambrose retook the lead from Biffle on lap 15, Almirola steadily fell back to 5th place.
 By lap 23, Biffle retook the lead from Ambrose and moved out to a 1-second lead.
 On lap 41, Allmendinger was the first driver to pit in a series of green-flag pit stops.
 Biffle made his stop along with Johnson on lap 47 and was able to hold the lead after pit stops were completed.

 The race continued under green, and drivers stopped for another round of pit stops between laps 87 and 97.
 Once again, Biffle was one of the last cars to pit, and came out with the lead, extending it to 4 seconds.
 On lap 111, the first caution of the race came out when debris was sighted on the backstretch.
 The leaders pitted, and Ambrose and Jamie McMurray took two right side tires on their stops to claim the top two spots.
 However, McMurray was forced back into the pits after the restart for a loose wheel.
 On lap 125, Kyle Busch grabbed the lead from Biffle, who took it back two laps later after Busch dipped the tires below the white line.
 Debris was spotted in turn 1, forcing the second caution of the race.
 All the leaders pitted except for Jeff Gordon.
 On the restart on lap 139, Busch, Johnson, and Biffle easily dispatched Gordon to take the top three spots.
 Kasey Kahne scores a victory in his 300th career start.
+Kahne set a record by winning the first 600-mile race in under four hours.